Updated November, 2018

 When must the federal estate tax return be filed and the tax paid?

-If the value of a decedent’s gross estate is large enough to trigger the ﬁling of a federal estate tax return, then IRS Form 706—Estate Tax Return is due nine months after the date of death.
+If the value of a decedent’s gross estate is large enough to trigger the ﬁling of a Federal Estate Tax return, IRS Form 706-Estate Tax Return is due nine months after the date of death.
 Extensions of various lengths, available to ﬁle the return or to pay the tax, are available if good cause can be shown.
 Interest accrues on estate tax payable.
 Penalties may be assessed against the estate if the federal estate tax is not paid when due and extensions are not obtained.
-Extensions available include a one-year extension based on good cause shown or a ﬁve-year deferral or 10-year installment payments for closely held businesses in which the decedent’s interest in the closely held business exceeds 35 percent of the decedent’s gross estate.
+Extensions available include a one-year extension based on good cause shown; or a ﬁve-year deferral or ten-year installment payments for closely held businesses where the decedent’s interest in the closely held business exceeds 35 percent of the decedent’s gross estate.
 Requirements necessary to obtain such extensions or allowance for installment payments are contained in the law and available from a qualiﬁed legal representative.
 Penalties may be imposed for undervaluing the estate property or for fraud.
 In the most extreme cases, criminal penalties, ﬁnes, or imprisonment may be imposed.

 Iowa State University Extension and Outreach does not provide legal advice.
 Any information provided is intended to be educational and is not intended to substitute for legal advice from a competent professional retained by an individual or organization for that purpose.